KauzClay/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

 This topic explains how to:

-- Find the kinds of Workloads you can use
+- Find the kinds of workloads you can use
-- Create and delete a Workload
+- Create and delete a workload
-- Observe runs of your Workloads
+- Observe runs of your workloads

-## Find the kinds of Workloads you can use
+## <a id="find-kinds-workloads"></a> Find the kinds of workloads you can use

-Use the Tanzu Workload CLI plug-in to discover available `Workload` kinds.
-Run:
+Use the Tanzu Workload CLI plug-in to see available `Workload` kinds by running:

 ```console
 tanzu workload kinds list
 ```

-Example output:
+Example:

 ```console
 KIND                        VERSION   DESCRIPTION